javanotes/redisqueue/README.md

 # redisqueue
-A fast and lightweight message queueing microsystem over Redis
+A fast and lightweight message queuing framework over Redis